kingyue737/vitify-docs/docs/guide/index.md

 You can try Vitify Admin online on [Netlify](https://vitify-admin.netlify.app/).
 Enter any username and password in demo login page to enter the home page.

-## Use Vitify Admin to start your project
+## Use Vitify Admin to Start your Project

 :::tip
 Vitify Admin requires Node >=v16